Gedanken-Versichert/.github/profile/README.md

 ## Welcome to Gedanken Versichert

 ### What does Gedanken Versichert mean?
 Gedanken Versichert directly translates to "thoughts assured".
-The abbreviation - GV - is pronounced as [gf] using standard IPA.

 ### Who are we?
 Gedanken Versichert is a small team from Europe.
 We assure thoughts in mathematics, physics and general programming.